- Urgent Care

 Flu antiviral drugs

 Flu antiviral drugs can be prescribed as treatment for the flu.
-When taken within 48 hours after flu symptoms begin, flu antiviral drugs can help accelerate recovery.
-Below is a list of prescription antiviral medications:
+When taken within 48 hours after flu symptoms begin, flu antiviral drugs can help reduce the length and severity of symptoms.
+In certain situations, starting antiviral treatment more than 48 hours from onset of symptoms is also advised, especially for people who might spread their infection to other people at risk of severe complications from influenza.
+Below is a list of prescription antiviral medications that can be discussed with one of our online primary care physicians:

 Over the counter medicines and home remedies

-Over-the-counter medicines, such as acetaminophen or ibuprofen, can help reduce fever and body pains.
-Aside from over the counter medicines, here are some at home remedies that may also help you feel better:
+Over-the-counter medicines, such as acetaminophen or ibuprofen, can help reduce fever, headache, sore throat and body pains.
+Aside from these medicines, here are some at home remedies that may also help you feel better:

-•Drink plenty of warm liquids - chicken soup, warm water with lemon, hot tea
+• Drink plenty of warm liquids - chicken or vegetable soup, warm water with lemon, hot tea with honey

 How to prevent the flu